Opiano1/Data-Scientist-Nanodegree/README.md

 <h3>File Descriptions</h3>
 <a id='#File Descriptions'></a>
-There is a .ipynb file that contain all the analysis performed on the data using the CRISP-DM approach of;
+There is an .ipynb file that contain all the analysis performed on the data using the CRISP-DM approach of;
 <br>1.
 Business Understanding </br>
 <br>2.
 Data Understanding</br>
 <br>3.
 Data Preparation</br>
 <br>4.
 Data Modelling</br>
 <br>5.
 Results</br>
 <br>6.
 Deployment - Storytelling</br>
+Due to the size of the datasets, I have included the link to the dataset under the acknowledgement section

 <h3>Results</h3>
 <a id='#Results'></a>